milimarg/42sh/README.md

 # 42sh

-Epitech project where you have to create a Unix C Shell.
+First year Epitech project where you have to create a Unix C Shell.
 The reference shell is TCSH.

 ## Compilation